maslick/bundled-script-processor/README.md

 ## 🔍 How it works under the hood

-`BundledScriptProcessor` extends the normal `ScriptProcessor` flow by injecting an extra packaging step before execution.
+`BundledScriptProcessor` extends the normal `ScriptProcessor` flow by injecting an extra packaging step before execution (in its `run` method).

-1. Bundle creation – It takes your `source_dir` (and any extra dependencies) and compresses them into a `sourcedir.tar.gz`.
+1. Bundle creation – it takes your `source_dir` (and any extra dependencies) and compresses them into a `sourcedir.tar.gz`.
-2. Upload to S3 – This tarball is uploaded to your SageMaker default bucket and mounted in the container as a `ProcessingInput` named "code".
+2. Upload to S3 – this tarball is uploaded to your SageMaker default bucket (Sagemaker session) and mounted in the container as a `ProcessingInput` named "code".
-3. Custom entrypoint – A small `runproc.sh` script is generated and uploaded as a second `ProcessingInput` named "entrypoint".
+3. Custom entrypoint – a small `runproc.sh` script is generated and uploaded as a second `ProcessingInput` named "entrypoint".
 This script:

 	• Unpacks `sourcedir.tar.gz`